DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_careservices/SETUP/CareServices-Parameters.md

 | Override 'Disallow approval by submitter' | This toggle allows an initiator of a Billing schedule line to also be an approver. |

 ## Journals
-On the Journal tab of the Care services parameters form, you can configure the journal information for care services
+On the Journals tab of the Care services parameters form, you can configure naming conventions and default settings for the different types of journals used in Care Services.

 ### Journal names